rofrankel/mingal/README.md

 representation and override only the `compute_fitness` method; this lets you use the `mutate` and `mate` methods provided.
-Of course, if encoding and decoding such a representation is sufficiently difficult and/or you want more structured mutation and mating (which might be the case if the space of *feasible* candidates in your problem is sparse) then you can override `mate` and `mutate` as well.
+Of course, if encoding and decoding such a representation is sufficiently difficult and/or you want more structured mutation and mating (which might be the case if the distribution of *feasible* candidates in your candidate space is sparse) then you can override `mate` and `mutate` as well.

 Sample
 ------